1

 -

-Pruning Instructions: Prune in late winter or early spring to maintain shape and encourage new growth.
+Pruning Instructions: Prune in late winter or early spring to maintain shape and promote vigorous blooms. -

-Special Care: Deadhead spent blooms to encourage continuous flowering.
+Special Care: Deadhead spent flowers to encourage continued blooming and maintain plant appearance.

 Share